DawnDeWaay/tdd-amplify-react/README.md

 - In a terminal window `cd` to the location where you store your git repositories.
 I like to store mine under `~/git`.
 - Run `npx create-react-app tdd-amplify-react` to create a new react app
 - `cd` into `tdd-amplify-react`
+- Run `code .` to open the directory in VS Code
+- Open a new terminal within VS Code by selecting `Terminal < New Terminal`
-- Run `npm start` to start the new react app
+- In the new terminal session run `npm start` to start the new react app
+- Open a second terminal session within VS Code by selecting `Terminal < New Terminal` again
-- In a new terminal window run `npm install cypress --save-dev` to install Cypress via [npm](https://www.npmjs.com):
+- In this second terminal session run `npm install cypress --save-dev` to install Cypress via [npm](https://www.npmjs.com):
 - Run `npx cypress open` to Open Cypress
 - Select `E2E Testing` within the Cypress window
 - Click `Continue` at the bottom of the page